SSWConsulting/SSW.Rules.Content/rules/put-optional-parameters-at-the-end/rule.md

 ```

 ::: bad
-Figure: Bad Example - Username and Password are optional and first - they are less important than firstName and lastName and should be put at the end\
+Figure: Bad example - Username and Password are optional and first - they are less important than firstName and lastName and should be put at the end
 :::

 ```csharp